Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back.

-Phone number to join the program 800 282-2882, and we'll have a history professor, Larry Swikert, uh, from uh University of Dayton on with the with the America's Victories, a history of it and war in this country right after the top of the hour as well.
+And we'll have a history professor, Larry Sweikert, from the University of Dayton on with America's Victories, a history of it and war in this country right after the top of the IRS well.

 So stick around.

-The Tom Rush Lundbach program continues.
+The Rush Lundbach program continues.

 My name is Tom Sullivan.

-Tom Sullivan in for Rush.
+Welcome back, Tom Sullivan in for Rush.

-I'll be back uh tomorrow as well.
+I'll be back tomorrow as well.

-We've got um all this diplomatic speak and everybody wringing their hands and what to do, how to do the diplomacy, and we've got a bunch of people that are sitting there saying, uh, well, let's use force.
+We've got all this diplomatic speak and everybody wringing their hands and what to do, how to do the diplomacy.

-Uh Newt Gingrich said that.
+Newt Gingrich said that.

-You can't go around saying things like that.
+So you can't go around saying things like that.

-He's closer than anybody I think to this issue about dear leader, which he likes to be called.
+He's closer than anybody, I think, to this issue about dear leader, which he likes to be called.

 So says Niall Ferguson.